-2.1.2 Loss of containment
+2.1.2 LOSS OF CONTAINMENT

-Fire hazard
+Fire hazard:

-HP and its oxidising properties could cause fire in the presence of organic substances or other combustible materials (wood, paper, textiles, leather, ...).
-In the presence of H_2O_2 , the intensity of a resulting fire will be greatly enhanced.
+Hydrogen peroxide and its oxidising properties could cause fire in the presence of organic substances (oil, grease, dust...) or other combustible materials (wood, paper, textiles, leather, ...).
+In the presence of hydrogen peroxide, the intensity of a resulting fire will be greatly enhanced.
 Be aware that fire may not start immediately due to the slow temperature increase but can occur after a delay.